 - Boosts Digestive Health and Detoxifies the Body from Heavy Metals: Another benefit of spirulina for our health is that it stimulates the function of the good bacteria in the body such as the ones in our digestive system, thus contributing to healthy digestion and good bowel function.
 It can also help detoxify the body by removing toxins or reducing the levels of mercury as well as other toxins which can enter our system through contaminated water or foods.

-- Fights Free Radicals: A daily dose of spirulina can combat free radicals and greatly reduce oxidative stress and inflammation which lead to skin aging as well as other problematic skin issues.
+- Fights Free Radicals: A daily dose of spirulina can combat free radicals and greatly reduce oxidative stress and inflammation which leads to skin aging as well as other problematic skin issues.

-- Improves Skin Health including Acne: Due to its ability to combat free radicals and its antioxidant potency, spirulina is good for general skin health as well as specific skin issues such as acne, skin aging and more.
-Spirulina also reduces bacteria and toxins both in the body and in the skin, and bacteria is considered to be one of the causes of acne.
-If you do have an acne breakout, Spirulina’s anti-inflammatory properties can help reduce the redness and swelling that is part of acne.
+- Improves Skin Health including Acne: Due to its antioxidant potency and anti-inflammatory properties, spirulina is good for general skin health as well as specific skin issues such as acne, skin aging, and more.
+It also reduces bacteria and toxins both in the body and in the skin, and bacteria is considered to be one of the causes of acne.
+If you have an acne breakout, applying a homemade face mask to your skin can help reduce the redness and swelling.
 Spirulina powder, supplements and topical creams are all used to treat acne.
 When used for overall skin health, Spirulina can be taken internally or used topically.
 It is also a natural skin toner, tightening and brightening the skin as well as cleaning out the pores.
-According to people´s reviews, this algae helps them have a healthier skin as well as thicker hair.
-In some cases, it does also help eliminate dark circles under eyes.
+According to people’s reviews, this algae helps them have healthier skin and can even eliminate dark circles under eyes.